craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 # Preamble
-In the game of RHoD, a character's Equipment are their second avenue of versatility, allowing characters to soften their weaknesses and capitalize on their strengths.
+In the game of RHoD, a character's Equipment is their second avenue of versatility, allowing characters to soften their weaknesses and capitalize on their strengths.
 While most any item could be used by "thinking outside the box", Equipment *additionally* has a designed purpose represented by it's defined mechanical effect.

 For ease of access and presentation, [[Armors]], [[Ammunition]], [[Melee Weapons]], and [[Ranged Weapons]] are more explicitly explained later.